hmalphettes/cloudfoundry-vcapservices-java-helper/README.md

 	<constructor-arg value="/^postgres.*/" />
     <!-- The first data-service that service type
          matches the regular expression '^postgres.*'
-         and that name match the regular expression '^one.*' -->
+         and that name matches the regular expression '^one.*' -->
 	<constructor-arg value="/^one.*/" />
 </bean>
 <bean id="dbNotOneUrl" factory-bean="vcapservices" factory-method="getConnectionAsURI">